Nutrition Counseling

-If you've ever caught yourself thinking, "Why does everyone else seem to have this figured out?"
+If you've ever thought, "Why does everyone else seem to have this figured out?"
 I get it.
-Maybe you've been through every diet, keep finding yourself binge-eating or starting over on Monday, and you're exhausted from trying so hard at something that should feel natural.
+Maybe you've been through every diet, keep finding yourself back at square one, and you're exhausted from trying so hard at something that should feel natural.
 Or maybe this goes deeper than dieting.
-You might be stepping down from more intensive eating disorder treatment, or just starting to put language to something you've been carrying for a long time.

 Maybe you actually know what you want to eat.
 You can do it for a while, sometimes for weeks or even months.
 And then work gets crazy, or something hard happens, and suddenly you're back in a pattern you thought you'd moved past.

-Most people who end up here have been trying hard at this for a long time.
-What we do differently is work on the food and what's underneath it, because both matter.
-That might look like understanding why stress sends you straight to the kitchen, or why the urge to restrict keeps coming back, even when you don't want it to.
-Often, it's about building regular, satisfying eating, while also understanding what's been driving the underlying pattern.
+We'll work on both the eating patterns and what's underneath them.
+That might look like understanding why stress sends you straight to the kitchen, or why the urge to restrict keeps coming back, all while building regular, satisfying eating along the way.

-If you're ready to actually get to the bottom of it, that's what these sessions are for.
-We meet one-on-one, virtually, and go at a pace that makes sense for where you are.
+If you're ready to get to the bottom of it, that's what these sessions are for.
+We meet one-on-one, virtually, at a pace that makes sense for where you are, and I'm always glad to collaborate with your therapist or treatment team if needed.

 Headshot of Stephanie McKercher, RD.